 CPFC is proud to be a family friendly Flying Club.

 In addition there are a limited number of civilian memberships available.

-2002 - Royal Air Force Cosford Powered Flying Club (CPFC) is a Tri-Service member of Royal Air Force Flying Clubs Association in order to facilitate the Royal Air Force Board's objective of affording Servicemen and women, regardless of rank or trade, the opportunity of learning to fly at the lowest cost.
+2002 - Royal Air Force Cosford Powered Flying Club (CPFC) is a Tri-Service Flying Club in order to facilitate the Royal Air Force Board's objective of affording Servicemen and women, regardless of rank or trade, the opportunity of learning to fly at the lowest cost.
 This aim of safe affordable flying has been achieved by CPFC since 2002.

 2002 - Club started to meet the aims - utilising one Cessna 150.

 2002 - Since the early days of the club, CPFC has been fortunate by the endevours of it's membership to support both national and local charities.